EXTRADEEN/My-second-repository/io_redirections_and_filters/README.md

-15-countthatword - is a script that displays the number of lines that contain the patern "bin" in the file "/etc/passwd" 16-whatsnext - is a script that displays lines containing the pattern "root" and 3 lines after them in file "/etc/passwd" 17-hidethisword - is a script that displays all the lines in file "/etc/passwd" that do not contain the pattern "bin" 18-letteronly - is a script that displays all lines of the file ".ttc/ssh/sshd_config starting with a letter
+15-countthatword - is a script that displays the number of lines that contain the patern "bin" in the file "/etc/passwd" 16-whatsnext - is a script that displays lines containing the pattern "root" and 3 lines after them in file "/etc/passwd" 17-hidethisword - is a script that displays all the lines in file "/etc/passwd" that do not contain the pattern "bin" 18-letteronly - is a script that displays all lines of the file "/etc/ssh/sshd_config starting with a letter 19-AZ - is a script that replace all characters "A" and "c" form input to "z" and "e" respectively